Mohit-2409/Password-Strength-Checker-and-Generator/README.md

 # Password-Strength-Checker-and-Generator
-This is a machine learning model on Password Strength Checker and also has a Password Generator for strong passwords
+This is a model on Password Strength Checker and also has a Password Generator for strong passwords